 Engineering

-In engineering, problem-solving is used to design and build structures, machines, and systems that meet specific requirements.
+In engineering, problem-solving is used to design and build structures, machines, and systems that meet specific requirements That's the part that actually makes a difference.
+Practical, not theoretical..

 - Design: Engineers use problem-solving skills to design structures, machines, and systems that meet specific requirements.

-- Testing: Engineers test their designs to ensure that they are safe, reliable, and effective.
+- Testing: Engineers test their designs to confirm that they are safe, reliable, and effective.

 - Troubleshooting: Engineers troubleshoot problems that arise during the design, construction, or operation of structures, machines, and systems.